qbrilliance/qristal/README.md

 Enter your GitLab login credential as prompted.

-2. Start the QB SDK container
+2. Start the QB Qristal container

 ```
 docker run --rm -it --name qbsdk -d -p 8889:8889 -p 8080:8080 registry.gitlab.com/qbau/software-and-apps/public/qbsdk
 ```

-The above command will start the QB SDK container and map TCP ports 8080 and 8889 of the container to the same ports on the Docker host (your computer).
+The above command will start the QB Qristal container and map TCP ports 8080 and 8889 of the container to the same ports on the Docker host (your computer).

-From your web browser, you can access the SDK documentation at http://localhost:8080 and a JupyterLab environment at http://localhost:8889 to view Python examples and start prototyping with the SDK.
+From your web browser, you can access the QB Qristal documentation at http://localhost:8080 and a JupyterLab environment at http://localhost:8889 to view Python examples and start prototyping with QB Qristal.

-3. Connect to the QB SDK container
+3. Connect to the QB Qristal container

 After starting the container, besides the [JupyterLab environment](http://localhost:8889), you can connect (attach) directly to the container via a terminal or VSCode.